 Exhibition “Of Land and Sea” - Whitstable Museum Gallery, Whitstable, UK

-Solo Exhibition “There’s Got to Be Some Light” - Cliftonville Cultural Space (Opening for Refugee Week), Margate, UK
+Solo Exhibition “There’s Got to Be Some Light” - ARK (Cliftonville Cultural Space - REFUGEE WEEK 2023), Margate, UK

 05.04.2023 - 13.04.2023